Winston Churchill: Imperialism and racial views

+Churchill was a staunch imperialist and monarchist, who consistently exhibited a "romanticised view" of the British Empire and its reigning monarch, especially during his last term as premier.
+He has been described as a "liberal imperialist"; he advocated against indigenous self-rule in the colonies, insisting that the Empire maintained the welfare of those who lived there.

+According to Paul Addison, Churchill was opposed to immigration from the Commonwealth.
+There is also evidence of his support for eugenics, based upon a letter he wrote to Asquith in February 1910 about an "increasingly rapid growth" of feeble-mindedness and insanity in Britain.
+However, Addison makes the point that Churchill opposed antisemitism (as in 1904, when he was critical of the proposed Aliens Bill), and argues that he would never have tried "to stoke up racial animosity against immigrants, or to persecute minorities".

 Cultural depictions

 While biographies by Addison, Gilbert, Jenkins and Rhodes James are among the most acclaimed works about Churchill, he has been the subject of numerous others.
 David Freeman counted 62 in English to the end of the 20th century.
-At a public ceremony in Westminster Hall on 30 November 1954, Churchill's 80th birthday, the joint Houses of Parliament presented him with a full-length portrait of himself, painted by Graham Sutherland.
+At a public ceremony on 30 November 1954, Churchill's 80th birthday, the joint Houses of Parliament presented him with a full-length portrait of himself, painted by Graham Sutherland.
 Churchill and Clementine reportedly hated it and she had it destroyed.

-Biographical films include Young Winston (1972), directed by Richard Attenborough and featuring Simon Ward in the title role; Winston Churchill: The Wilderness Years (1981), starring Robert Hardy; The Gathering Storm (2002), starring Albert Finney as Churchill; Into the Storm (2009), starring Brendan Gleeson as Churchill; Darkest Hour (2017), starring Gary Oldman as Churchill.
+Biographical films include Young Winston (1972); it featured Simon Ward in the title role.
+Other depictions were by Robert Hardy in Winston Churchill: The Wilderness Years (1981); Albert Finney in The Gathering Storm (2002); Brendan Gleeson in Into the Storm (2009); and Gary Oldman in Darkest Hour (2017).
 John Lithgow played Churchill in The Crown (2016–2019).
-Finney, Gleeson, Oldman and Lithgow all won awards for their performances.
+Finney, Gleeson, Oldman, and Lithgow all won awards for their performances.

 Family

 Churchill married Clementine Hozier in September 1908.
-They remained married for 57 years until his death.
+They remained married until his death.
 Churchill was aware of the strain his career placed on their marriage.
 According to Colville, he had an affair in the 1930s with Doris Castlerosse, although this is discounted by Andrew Roberts.

 The Churchills' first child, Diana, was born in July 1909; Randolph, in May 1911, Sarah, in October 1914, and Marigold, in November 1918.
 Marigold died in August 1921, from sepsis.
 On 15 September 1922, the Churchills' last child, Mary, was born.
 Later that month, the Churchills bought Chartwell, which would be their home until Winston's death in 1965.